Do Your Confidence Levels Affect Your Business?

 You may look like an oddjob talking to yourself but saying things out loud really helps.
 It moulds your tone, language and delivery and you can identify what doesn’t quite sound right or sit well.

-Get a mate to do a mock meeting with you, answer questions in the mirror, check your speed (we all talk faster when we’re nervous) and how you look – I get a delightful neck rash when speaking in public/thinking about James McAvoy, so polo necks are my friend.
+Get a mate to do a mock meeting with you, answer questions in the mirror, check your speed (we all talk faster when we’re nervous) and how you look – I sometimes get a delightful neck rash when speaking in public so I prepare accordingly with what I wear and always have a scarf on hand if needed.
 Oh, and smile.
 It costs nothing and people will take to you more quickly as they’ll respond to your positive vibes, man.

 Know your worth